The M.A. Program in Biography and Memoir has approximately 50 students currently enrolled, including:

 Aimee Maddalena (she/her) grew up on California’s Central Coast and attended college in San Francisco.
 She relocated to New York City to attend law school and earn a Master’s degree in English Literature.
 After practicing law for a number of years, Aimee left her practice to join the BAM program and write full time.
 She is working on a biography/memoir about three generations of women in her family shaped by the desolate, sometimes violent landscape of the California’s Central Valley.
 Her work has been published in Orion Magazine.
 She lives in New York City and Western Massachusetts with her husband, her two children, an elderly Shih Tzu, and a pandemic kitten.

 Michael Abolafia is a writer, editor, archivist, and literary historian.
 He graduated from Columbia University in 2017 with a BA in English; as an undergraduate, he spent time in editorial and publicity roles at New York Review Books, Simon & Schuster’s Scribner imprint, and W. W. Norton & Co.
-He is currently a senior associate in external communications at the D. E. Shaw group.
-He also serves as lead researcher to Pulitzer Prize-winning biographer Tom Reiss and as a research assistant to 2020-21 Leon Levy Fellow Francesca Wade.
-His writings on literary themes have appeared in the Times Literary Supplement [the-tls.co.uk] and the New York Daily News, among other outlets.
-Some of his interests include the history and historiography of Manhattan; decadence and modernism, particularly the 1890s through the 1930s; writers’ lives; and studies of lesser-known, non-canonical figures in history.
-Originally from New Jersey, he lives on the Upper West Side with his fiancée and cat.
+He serves as lead researcher to Pulitzer Prize-winning biographer Tom Reiss and as a research assistant to 2020-21 Leon Levy Fellow Francesca Wade.
+His writings on literary themes have appeared in the Times Literary Supplement and the New York Daily News, among other outlets.
+Some of his interests include the cultural history of Manhattan; modernism, little magazines, and literary countercultures; writers’ lives; and studies of lesser-known, non-canonical figures in history.
 Michael welcomes correspondence at firstname.lastname@example.org.

 Lisa Napoli was born and raised in Brooklyn, NY and graduated from Hampshire College.
 After decades in journalism (including staff jobs at the NY Times, MSNBC, public radio’s Marketplace), a chance to help start a radio station in the Kingdom of Bhutan led her to the world of long-form writing.
 Her fourth book, about the “founding mothers” of NPR, will be published this April by Abrams.
 You can learn about her work at lisanapoli.com